And so, as Japan’s 2015 cherry blossom viewing (花見) season draws to a close , it’s time to reflect upon what these flowers have come to mean to us.

 Cherry blossoms are getting to be widely distributed in the virtual world as well.
 Here’s four renders of W57th Street, courtesy of BIG/Glessner Group.
 “Yikes – they’ve got the joint surrounded!”
 Glessner and BIG have history.
 Here’s their 2009 VIL School With Cherry Blossom.

+London also has its fair share of cherry trees, most recently those associated with Rafael Viñoly’s 20 Fenchurch Street death-ray generator.
 It’s risky enough on the ground but radioactive cherry blossoms in the Sky Garden up top are a sinister infra-pink.

+Eternal spring beats grim realities.
+We know we’re being cheated, but more on this later.
 Here’s some cherry blossoms from a virtual Italy.
 No vertical forest is complete without a cherry blossom farm.

 Just as a side-note, before and during cherry blossom viewing season, Japanese people often make polite conversation about the stage of cherry blossoming they most prefer viewing.
 It’s taken as an succinct indicator of character type whether one prefers 1) the fresh beauty of barely blossoming and full of promise, 2) the splendrous beauty of promises fulfilled, or 3) the fading memory of promises fulfilled.
 There’s added kudos for appreciating those sexually charged moments between 1) and 2) or the varying degrees of inevitable pathos between 2 and 3), and yet more kudos for articulating the appreciation of some tertiary stage even more fleeting.
 But Japanese will be Japanese, aestheticising everything.
 For us in cherry blossom render land, it’s always full-on.